p36-io/cap-ui5-gpt-chat/README.md

 pnpm -r deploy:local
 ```

-In the Cloud Foundry environment you can simply redeploy the app (no data will be lost).
+In the Cloud Foundry environment you can simply re-deploy the app (no data will be lost).

 ### Modify the AI model parameters